humanoid-path-planner/hpp_benchmark/README.md

 The format of the argument `new_directory_name` is: `year-month-day` This program creates a copy of the directory `future` into a new directory which contains the benchmarks.

 In each sub-directories of this copy of future, it will run one after another the python scripts (script.py).
-For each script 2 windows will be opened: a window with `hppcorbaserver` and another window where the `script.py` is running.
-So a script is running only if these two windows are opended.
+2 windows will be opened: a window with `hppcorbaserver` and another window where the `script.py` is running.

 When the execution of a script is done, the python's window is closed and the output will be written in a file named `benchmark` in the directory corresponding to the robot's name, next to the script.
-The `hppcorbaserver` window still open.

-To execute the next script you have to close this window.
-Two new windows automatically appear (`hppcorbaserver`and `python`) which means that a new script is running.
+The `hppcorbaserver` window still open and the next script is automatically executed when the previous is done.
+The name of script which is running is written in the terminal.